wzf171/CirRBP/README.md

 # CirRBP
-The core code and data for paper “A Web Server for Identifying CircRNA-RBP Binding Sites Based on Stacked Generalization Deep Learning Network”
+The core code and data for paper “Identifying CircRNA-RBP Variable-length Binding Sites Based on Stacked Generalization Deep Learning Network”